vstinner/vstinner.github.io/content/free_threading_deferred_refcount.rst

     >>> sys.getrefcount(obj)  # surprise!
     3221225472

-You should not rely on the reference count of immortal objects.
+Note: You should not rely on the reference count of immortal objects.

 Free Threading
 --------------